It Takes Courage

 Tell your story with your whole heart.
 Aim to be an “all in” communicator.
 Use storytelling as a tool to take others on a journey and share your unique story with the world.

 If you focus on only improving one element of your speaking this year, aim to make it the power of connecting wholeheartedly.

 You may deliver a less than perfect presentation

 There’s often the fear that you won’t live up to the expectations that you have set for yourself.
 You are probably your worst critic and you may beat yourself up for stuff that you would let go in others.

 Don’t be hard on yourself.
 If you have the courage to stand up and share your message, then there will be times when you will deliver a less than perfect presentation.
 You may forget your words, you may look a bit awkward, but that’s ok.
 You are sharing your knowledge, your passion, and your experience.

 Don’t waste time trying to conceal your flaws, it’s wasted energy.
 Practice your speaking to be the best version of yourself.
 Have fun, it’s ok to be nervous, it shows you are human and most people do feel nervous when speaking.
 There are ways to manage nervousness but don’t fight it.

-Give yourself a hug for having the courage to stand up and share.
+Give yourself a hug for having the courage to stand up and share, that’s just part of improving your public speaking vulnerability super power.
 If others see that you are nervous but you are giving it a go, then that in itself is inspiring.

 Embrace the new found freedom of being a true, authentic version of yourself, it is exhausting trying to be someone else.
 Be you.